clfregis/blink_freertos/README.md

-# blink_freertos
+# Blink free RTOS
-A blink code using Platformio with Arduino framework using free RTOS
+A blink code using Platformio with Arduino framework using free RTOS.
+I always use that as a template to start a new project.